SvenLoevgren/portfolio5-menu/README.md

 ## Steps

 1. Page not found checked, in both front and back-end repositories.
-2. Imports checked on all files to remove unecessary imports, in both front and back-end repositories.
+2. Imports checked on all files for removement of unnecessary imports, in both front and back-end repositories.
-3. Console logs checked and removed on all files, in both fron and back-end repositories.
+3. Console logs checked and removed on all files, in both front and back-end repositories.
-4. Indention and comments checked and updated, in both fron and back-end repositories.
+4. Indention and comments checked and updated, in both front and back-end repositories.
-5. Index.html checked for correct, , in both fron and back-end repositories.
+5. Index.html checked for correct title, in both front and back-end repositories.
-6. All eslint errors cleared in react front end (npm up to date with the newest version at the time of deployment).
+6. All eslint errors cleared in react front-end (npm up to date with the newest version at the time of deployment).
 7. Package.json script and Procfile checked, before final deployment.
 8. env.py checked to hide sensetive data and Heroku VARS updated at the time of final deployment.
 9. Strictmode checked to not exist in index.js (in react front-end).